hashicorp/consul/website/source/docs/platform/k8s/helm.html.md

 ~> **Security Warning:** By default, the chart will install an insecure configuration of Consul.
 This provides a less complicated out-of-box experience for new users, but is not appropriate for a production setup.
-It is highly recommended to use a properly secured Kubernetes cluster or make sure that you understand and enable the [recommended security features](/docs/internals/security.html).
+It is highly recommended to use a properly secured Consul cluster or make sure that you understand and enable the [recommended security features](/docs/internals/security.html).
 Currently, some of these features are not supported in the Helm chart and require additional manual configuration.